rhysbrooks1/CS321-002-s25-team-09/README.md

   - `reverseaddress-time`
   - `user-ip`

-- `<btreefile>` is the name of the B-Tree file generated by the `SSHCreateBTree` program
+- `<btreefile>` is the name of the BTree file generated by the `SSHCreateBTree` program

 - `<queryfile>` contains the same SSH key pairs type (e.g., `Accepted-20:48` and `Accepted-21:32`)
-that will then be searched for in the specified B-Tree file of the same type.
-The strings are one per line and must align with the corresponding B-Tree file of the same type.
+that will then be searched for in the specified BTree file of the same type.
+The strings are one per line and must align with the corresponding BTree file of the same type.

-- `<topfrequency>` is the most frequent occurring keys within a B-Tree (from the specified query file).
+- `<topfrequency>` is the most frequent occurring keys within a BTree (from the specified query file).
 Gets either the top `10`,`25`, or `50` values.
-Note that the B-Tree type:
+Note that the BTree type:
 `accepted-ip` does not have enough values for `50` top values (i.e., total unique values for `accepted-ip` is `42`).

 - `[<cacheSize>]` is an optional argument, which is an integer between `100` and `10000` (inclusive) that represents the maximum number of `BTreeNode` objects that can be stored in the memory cache

-- `<database>` the path to the SQL database created after B-Tree creation for a specific B-Tree type.
+- `<database>` the path to the SQL database created after BTree creation for a specific BTree type.
 The name of the database file should be `SSHLogDB.db`

-- `<searchqueryfile>` contains the same **top** SSH key pairs type (ex. `Accepted-20:48` and `Accepted-21:32`) that will then be searched for in the `.db` database file to a specific B-Tree database of the same type.
-The strings are one per line and must align with the corresponding `.db` B-Tree file of the same type outputted by SSHCreateBTree.
+- `<searchqueryfile>` contains the same **top** SSH key pairs type (ex. `Accepted-20:48` and `Accepted-21:32`) that will then be searched for in the `.db` database file to a specific BTree database of the same type.
+The strings are one per line and must align with the corresponding `.db` BTree file of the same type outputted by SSHCreateBTree.
 These files are to contain either `10`/`25`/`50` top keys depending on the specified `<topfrequency>` of the `SSHCreateBTree` output search query.